Peter-Juhasz/Science.Cryptography.Ciphers/README.md

 * Entropy
 * Frequency Analysis
 * N-Gram Analysis
-* Polybius Square
-* Straddling Checkerboard
-* Tabula Recta

 ## Reference data
+* English
-* Relative frequencies of letters (English)
+  * Relative frequencies of letters
-* Relative frequencies of first letters of words (English)
+  * Relative frequencies of first letters of words

+## Tutorials
+* Encrypt and decrypt text
+* Determine the cipher method for a given ciphertext
+* How to choose between speculative plaintext candidates
+* Decrypt ciphertext encrypted with an unkeyed cipher
+* Find the key for a given ciphertext

 ## Accepting PRs
 * ADFGVX